 - We’ve also called on internet service providers to report all traffic management information to the Federal Communications Commission and eliminate data caps, throttling, overage fees, and shut-offs.

-- We’ve asked the FCC to open the 5.9 GHz and 6 GHz unlicensed spectrum bands, which would dramatically increase the speed and capacity of Wi-Fi available to all Americans.
+- We asked the FCC to open the 5.9 GHz and 6 GHz unlicensed spectrum bands, which will dramatically increase the speed and capacity of Wi-Fi available to all Americans.

 - We continue to push for broadband to be reclassified as a Title II service, which would allow the FCC to do whatever it takes to promote universal service and prevent outages.

 - We’ve called on Congress to support local journalism in the COVID-19 stimulus bills.
 People are turning to local media outlets more than ever for information on the pandemic in their communities, and these are more essential resources than ever as platforms combat misinformation.
 But these entities are facing significant losses and new threats to extinction in the new environment.
 We’ve offered specific proposals for funding this invaluable resource.

 - We’ve also been tracking responses to misinformation by digital platforms at misinfotrackingreport.com, and have proposed a Superfund for the Internet in which digital platforms pay journalistic organizations to supply information cleansing services.
 Pandemic-related misinformation is rampant on digital platforms and they have a responsibility to do more to combat it.